 Speaking of which, contrary to popular belief, climbs and spins are typically less dangerous in terms of having your pole come down, than moves that put sideways pressure on the lower part of the pole.

-Now take that same toothpick and hold it the same way.
-This time though, gently press sideways against the bottom of the toothpick, near where it rests on the table top.
+Now take that same pencil and hold it the same way.
+This time though, gently press sideways against the bottom of the pencil, near where it rests on the table top.

-What will likely happen is that the bottom of the toothpick will slide sideways.
+What will likely happen is that the bottom of the pencil will slide to the side and the whole pencil will fall onto the tabletop.
 Since there's nothing holding it in place at the top other than friction, it doesn't take much sideways pressure to bring it down if it's not tightly wedged in place.

-As a result the toothpick, just like your friction mounted dance pole, is going to come down.
+As a result the pencil, just like your friction mounted dance pole, is going to come down.

 For this reason it's important to know the weight limits of your